YuriPadilla/capstone-project-havana-bikes/README.md

 ## Demo

 See the Deployment in Vercel [here](https://havana-bikes.vercel.app/).
-(Please see it in an Iphone SE)
+(Please see it in an Iphone SE or other mobile devices)

 ## Tech Stack